BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 ![alt text](https://github.com/BU-NU-CLOUD-F19/Interoperable_Container_Runtime/blob/master/figures/cloud-architecture.png "Hover text")

 Interoperable framework will be a service which exists between developer and container runtimes.
-It aims to provide a means of lifecycle management of container runtimes in interoperable way.
+Our project aims to implement security checks across runtimes.
+The ultimate end goal will be to provide a means of lifecycle management of container runtimes in interoperable way.
 That is, a single script would be able to execute lifecyle commands independent of underlying container runtime.

 Design Implications and Discussion:

-* The implementation in the background for essential lifecycle functions will be examined, as well as the way containers interact with underlying Operating Systems.
-* Any additional functionality to add into scope will be based upon our findings of the initial analysis.
+* The underlying structure of the configuration files per runtime will be evaluated, as this is what we use in making each of these checks.
 * The interoperable framework will consist of scripts to be developed in Python.
 * The scripts serve as wrappers for functionality so that the end-user can run commands without caring which container runtime is the target container is running on.